MAGICGrants/Monero-Fund/README.md

 ### Committee Members

-* Vik Sharma is the owner of [Cake Wallet](https://cakewallet.com/) and Monero.com.
-He is also the president of Liberty Steel USA.

 * [Rucknium](https://github.com/Rucknium) is a Monero Research Lab researcher and economist who has focused on statistical obfuscation on Monero and Bitcoin Cash.

 * [kayabaNerve](https://github.com/kayabaNerve) is a Monero-ecosystem developer and security  researcher who was the first to implement Monero atomic swaps with ASMR.